mckennapsean/dissertation/content/13-appendix-evaluation.md

 ## Interview Guide

 Thanks for agreeing to meet and discuss your experiences this semester.
 We are looking for sincere, honest feedback of the design worksheets we utilized.
 This includes elements on the worksheets, when they were introduced & taught, when we utilized them, how we utilized them, and anything else you think would have helped you learn more and practice being a better visualization designer.

 Are you OK with recording this interview?
 It is for me to review later without scribbling notes.

 1. The worksheets were created for teaching the design process.
 Can you describe the steps of the design process, briefly in your own words?
 1. What were the most useful aspects of the worksheets for your project?
 Least useful?
 1. How did you fill out the worksheets?
 Was it done as a group or individually?
 When was it most comfortable for you to fill these out?
 1. Was it helpful to have an evaluation step?
 Think of sketches, ideas.
 Why or why not?
 1. Were the design worksheets helpful for documenting your design process?
-Are the worksheets a useful tool for helping you write a process book? e.g. think of what you did during the Ideate and Make parts of your design process.
+Are the worksheets a useful tool for helping you write a process book? e.g. think of what you did during the _ideate_ and _make_ parts of your design process.
 1. Did the worksheets help guide you through the design process?
 For example, where to go next, revisiting sheets, etc. Why or why not?
 1. Are you encouraged to try out new design methods after using the sheets?
 Did you?
 1. Are there any additional worksheets that could have been helpful for your project?
 Did you feel any steps were missing from the worksheets?